MarceauKa/awesome-ffmpeg/README.md

 # Awesome FFMPEG

 Useful commands for FFMPEG used to convert video and audio files.
+Feel free to contribute with a PR!

 ## Summary